csvpath/csvpath/docs/headers.md

 This means that a header is a `#` followed by one or more letters, numbers, periods, dashes, or underscores, or the same surrounded by double quotes and allowing spaces.

-This names definition may be loosened in the future.
-For now, if you run into a header that you cannot use in CsvPath use the numeric header identification approach. `#0, #1, ... end()` will work in place of any header name.
+This definition may be loosened in the future.
+For now, if you run into a header that you cannot use with CsvPath use the numeric header identification approach. `#0, #1, ... end()` will work in place of any header name.

 # Examples